orff/OpenClockStandard/README.md

 Hopefully it will be used on multiple software and [hardware](https://github.com/sqfmi/Watchy) [projects](https://github.com/wiz78/WeatherClock) and maybe someday [one of these](https://github.com/Open-Smartwatch/open-smartwatch.github.io).

+## AI / LLMs / GPT

+A basic prompt tested with GPT 4o to make a digital clock [prompts/gptDigitalClock.txt](prompts/gptDigitalClock.txt).
+Some poeple have had success getting GPT to embed background images and layout labels in containers.
+This is a WIP, and new prompts will be added soon.

 ## JSON Schema

 The schema used to define a clock face can be found in [schema/schema.json](schema/schema.json).